pypa/packaging.python.org/source/index.rst

 .. _Python Packaging Authority: https://pypa.io

+.. note:: **Navigating the User Guide**

+   The *Python Packaging User Guide* is divided into several sections:

+   - **Tutorials** introduce packaging concepts through opinionated, step-by-step guides, such as *Installing Packages* and *Packaging Projects*.
+   - **Guides** focus on accomplishing a specific task, such as *Making a PyPI friendly README* and *Installing Scientific Packages*.
+   - **Discussions** provide comprehensive information about a specific topic such as *install_requires vs requirements files* and *Wheel vs Egg*.
+   - **Specifications** document interoperability and standards, such as *Entry points specification* and *Platform compatibility tags*.

+   The :doc:`glossary` also helps the reader understand any unfamiliar terms or jargon.

 Get started
 ===========

-Essential tools and concepts for working within the Python development ecosystem are covered in our :doc:`tutorials/index` section:
+Many readers will find the :doc:`tutorials/index` section a good starting place to learn more about Python packaging.
+It provides step-by-step information about the essential tools and concepts of installing and packaging Python projects:

-* to learn how to install packages, see the :doc:`tutorial on installing packages <tutorials/installing-packages>`.
+* :doc:`tutorial on installing packages <tutorials/installing-packages>`
-* to learn how to manage dependencies in a version controlled project, see the :doc:`tutorial on managing application dependencies <tutorials/managing-dependencies>`.
+* :doc:`tutorial on managing application dependencies <tutorials/managing-dependencies>`
+  in a version controlled project
-* to learn how to package and distribute your projects, see the :doc:`tutorial on packaging and distributing <tutorials/packaging-projects>`
+* :doc:`tutorial on packaging and distributing <tutorials/packaging-projects>`
-* to get an overview of packaging options for Python libraries and applications, see the :doc:`Overview of Python Packaging <overview>`.
+  your projects

+The :doc:`Basics of Installation <basics>` discusses the methods of installing a Python package for different use cases, such as web, scientific applications, devops, and more.
+New developers are encouraged to read this section before the :doc:`tutorial on installing packages <tutorials/installing-packages>`.

+Intermediate to advanced Python developers interested in creating a Python package will benefit from reviewing the :doc:`Overview of Python Packaging <overview>` and its guidance on planning development for packaging.

 Learn more
 ==========

-Beyond our :doc:`tutorials/index`, this guide has several other resources:
+Beyond our :doc:`tutorials/index`, this User Guide has several resource sections with topical and in-depth information:

 * the :doc:`guides/index` section for walk throughs, such as :doc:`guides/installing-using-linux-tools` or :doc:`guides/packaging-binary-extensions`